 As many pet owners can attest, there are numerous benefits of animal companionship.
 Studies have shown that interacting with pets can reduce stress and anxiety by lowering cortisol levels.
 Pets can also decrease your blood pressure, cholesterol levels and triglyceride levels, according to the CDC.

-When it comes to addiction recovery, animal-assisted therapies are becoming more common and more effective than ever.
+When it comes to treating substance use disorders (SUDs), animal-assisted therapies are becoming more common and more effective than ever.

-Interaction with animals, most commonly dogs and horses, can be used to improve a recovering addict’s physical, mental, emotional and social functions.
+Interaction with animals, most commonly dogs and horses, can be used to improve a person’s physical, mental, emotional and social functioning.
 This approach builds nurturing relationships with the animals as specific therapeutic goals are met.

-Recovering addicts don’t just spend time with the animal, they also perform caregiving tasks that help them regain a sense of responsibility and fulfillment.
-Tasks like walking, brushing and petting the animal help the patient improve fine motor skills, balance and focus.
-The emotional bond they form with the pet increases their self-esteem, trust and empathy.
-The value of service, teamwork, self-expression, communication and cooperation are also emphasized.
+Those in recovery don’t just spend time with the animal, they also perform caregiving tasks that help them gain a sense of responsibility and fulfillment.
+Tasks like walking, brushing and petting the animal help the patient improve fine motor skills, balance, and focus.
+The emotional bond they form with the pet increases their self-esteem, trust, and empathy.
+The value of service, teamwork, self-expression, communication, and cooperation are also emphasized.

 Animals can help to bridge the gap for those who have a hard time letting others in by providing non-judgmental, non-threatening companionship.
-A common issue among recovering addicts is a loss of trust.
+A common issue among those in recovery is a loss of trust.
 The stress relief and comfort these pets provide make it easier to open up.
 In fact, a study at Seton Addictions Services found that patients felt more comfortable sharing with their addiction counselors when their therapy dog was present.

-While it’s not a new form of therapy for substance use disorders, animal-assisted therapy has grown in popularity in recent years.
+While it’s not a new form of therapy for SUDs, animal-assisted therapy has grown in popularity in recent years.
 Many well-known, established facilities offer pet therapy programs, including:

 Pet Therapy for Criminal Rehabilitation